Food Waste Reduction Program Leads To Financial Gains

 - Act Based on Data

-Quest can help you reduce food waste across your organization through nationwide programs for organics and meat and seafood recycling.
+At Quest, we can help you reduce food waste across your organization through nationwide programs for organics and meat and seafood recycling.
 We design custom, turnkey solutions based on your operational needs to meet your food waste reduction, and other sustainability, goals.
-More than just managing your food waste, Quest tracks your food waste data and uploads it to Q link, our online portal with data visualization tool to help you identify actionable insights for your operation.
+More than just managing your food waste, Quest tracks your food waste data and uploads it to Q link, our online portal with a data visualization tool to help you identify actionable insights for your operation.

 To learn more about Quest’s food waste programs, download our Retail Food Waste in the U.S. White Paper or contact Quest today.